 We launched Understanding eCommerce after building our online store.
-Like everybody else, we had dreams of becoming rich on the Internet.
+Like everyone else, we had dreams of becoming rich online.

 Our Back Story – Failed eCommerce Entrepreneurs

-We built our first store on Yahoo and generated a fair amount of traffic because we successfully launched a Yahoo group.
+We built our first store on Yahoo and generated a fair amount of traffic by successfully launching a Yahoo group.
 But one day, we pissed off the Yahoo gods, and the group was gone.
 And so was the traffic source to our store.
-At the time, the platform was clunky, and there was always the threat of being bounced from the platform.
+At the time, the platform was clunky, and there was always the risk of being bounced from it.
 From that experience, I developed my first Golden Rule of Selling Online: Don’t Build on Rented Land.

 We transitioned from Yahoo Groups to Blogging on TypePad.
-And we built our store using HTML.
+We built our store using HTML.
 We did OK, but coding and upkeep were a bitch.
-But we had control of the store and bumped along.
+However, we had control of the store and managed to get along.
 We stayed in our lane and did OK for a while.
-As we grew, we took on new challenges incorporating social media, dabbled on eBay and Amazon, and incorporated offline into the mix, such as tradeshows and events.
+As we grew, we took on new challenges, incorporating social media, dabbling on eBay and Amazon, and integrating offline activities into the mix, such as trade shows and events.
 Some of it worked, some of it – not so much.

 Then, in 2008, the bottom fell out.
 Our sales dried up overnight.
-The economy was tough, and we were a luxury item that people could live without.
-We continued to struggle for a few more years before calling the quits.
-We kept it going way beyond what we should have, but who wants to give up on their dream, right?
+The economy was tough, and we were a luxury people could do without.
+We continued to struggle for a few more years before calling it quits.
+We kept it going way beyond what we should have, but who wants to give up on their dream?

 To make ends meet, we began building sites for others—a website here, a store there, with a little bit of social media marketing thrown in.